Chaitanya0315/Testing/Docs/DesignDocument.md

 ### 4.1 Initial User Interface Design

 This section of the design document highlights the initial user interface design for the Word Scramble application.
-These are prelimnary snapshots and interfaces might change once the final application is implemented.
+These are preliminary snapshots and interfaces might change once the final application is implemented.

 #### 4.1.1 Login GUI Scenarios